MartinEesmaa/awesome-compopt/README.md

 **TIP 2:** Use minimum compiler to compile acceptable codes.

 **TIP 3:** Remove dead codes using Cppcheck for C++ codes or Visual Studio.

+**TIP 4:** If you have smaller codes of source code and small loops, you can maximize size using `-Os`.
+If you have bigger codes and loops, you can use favor speed using `-O2` command.

 - Martin Eesmaa